Marcelo-A-Carrillo/Marcelo-A-Carrillo.github.io/_posts/2017-03-27-responsive_layout.markdown

 Imaging you have to create your own website to showcase your work.
 Do you know if the user is using a tablet, a computer or a mobile device?
 The answer is not.
 As a Developer our job is to may sure we provide the information the best way possible.

-The first thing that I used to create a website that is responsible is to research and look around for the technology that will fit my needs.
-There many type of libraries available and techniques that we can used to speed up the workflow but depending on the expecification of the project you are working on some of them will work better than others.
-In my case I used HTML5 to build boilerplate for my website portfolio then to may sure that my website will respond and adapt to different type of platforms, screensizes and orientation I used Bootstrap which a great CSS and JavaScript Library that is very popular and most important is very strong. then I make changes on the CSS ( Cascading Style Sheet) file to change the appearence of the website.
+The first thing that I do before I start any website or application is research and look around for the technology that will fit my needs.

+There many types of libraries available and techniques that we can implement to speed up the workflow.
+Some of them will work better than others but in order to fit my needs I used HTML5 then I used Bootstrap which a great CSS and JavaScript Library that is very popular and most important is very stable and flexible. then I make changes on the CSS ( Cascading Style Sheet) file to change the appearence of the website.
+This are some example of the approach I used to may sure that responsive layout is present and the images, text, videos I provide through my site can be readable and easy to view in my website.
+There is not one solution to the problem of Responsive layout there are different type of techniques and technology available for you to used.
+They key is to find the best solution possible that will fit your needs and can be flexible enough that you can mantain changes as it need it.